kodecocodes/java-style-guide/README.markdown

 ### Packages

-Package names are all lower-case, multiple words concatenated together, without hypens or underscores:
+Package names are all __lower-case__, multiple words concatenated together, without hypens or underscores:

 __BAD__: